 In December 2011, our Board of Directors authorized the 2012 Share Repurchase Program and subsequently amended the total repurchase authorization to \$500.0 million of the Company's common stock.
 This program has no expiration date and may be discontinued at any time.
-Purchases under the 2012 Share Repurchase Program are subject to a review of the circumstances in place at the time and will be made from time to time as permitted by securities laws and other legal requirements.
-The Company did not repurchase shares during the three-month periods ended April 30, 2014 and 2013.
+Purchases under the 2012 Share Repurchase Program are subject to a review of the circumstances in place at the time and may be made from time to time as permitted by securities laws and other legal requirements.
+The Company did not repurchase shares during the three-month periods ended July 31, 2014, July 31, 2013, April 30, 2014 and April 30, 2013.
 For the three months ended January 31, 2014, the Company repurchased 396 thousand shares of the Company's common stock for \$50.0 million at an average purchase price of \$126.21 per share.
 During the three months ended January 31, 2013, the Company repurchased 460 thousand shares for \$44.4 million, at an average purchase price of \$96.34 per share.
-At April 30, 2014, approximately \$211.5 million remains authorized for repurchase under the program.
+At July 31, 2014, approximately \$211.5 million remains authorized for repurchase under the program.